brefra/home-assistant-plugwise-stick/README.md

 ## Configuration

-Set up this integration using the UI (configuration/Integrations).
-Search for "Plugwise USB-Stick" and select the "USB Device path" in the configuration wizard.
+In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Plugwise USB-Stick".
+In the configuration wizard select the "USB Device path" that refers to the USB-Stick or select "Enter Manually" to type it manually.
-When the connection to the USB-stick is initialized it will automatically do a discovery of all linked nodes.
+When the connection to the USB-stick is found it will automatically discovery all linked devices.

-## Note
+## Known issues

-Be aware this integration does NOT support the new [Plug](https://www.plugwise.com/en_US/products/plug) which can be identified by having a local button.
+- This integration does not support adding (linking) or removing devices to/from the Plugwise network (yet).
+You still need the [Plugwise Source](https://www.plugwise.com/en_US/source) software for that.